amoe/acceleratedcpp/exercise-notes.md

 Implement the swap function, why did we call swap rather than exchanging the values of *beg and *end directly?
 Try it and see

+## 8-5

+Reimplement the `gen_sentence` and `xref` functions from Chapter 7 to use output iterators rather than putting their entire output in one data structure.
+Test these new versions by writing programs that attach the output iterator directly to the standard output, and by storing the results in a list<string> and a map<string, vector<int>> respectively.

+i.e. `xref` should be tested by attaching directly to the standard output.
+How is this done?
+See 8.4  where we templateize split.
+Instead of returning a value we takean templated output parameter.
+So wherever you push you now just increment the iterator.
+An `ostream_iterator<TYPE>(cout, " ")` can be used to write to stdout.